-Cocoa farmers face several economic and social issues, and this is why Ferrero made a commitment in 2011 to responsibly source 100% certified cocoa beans by the end of 2020 to help improve their living conditions and foster sustainable practices.
-By sourcing cocoa from Rainforest Alliance Certified farms we help improve the livelihoods of farmers and their families and conserve natural resources and biodiversity (discover more: www.ra.org).
+Cocoa farmers face several economic and social issues, and this is why Ferrero made a commitment to responsibly source our cocoa beans.
+By sourcing cocoa from Rainforest Alliance Certified farms we help improve the livelihoods of farmers and their families and conserve natural resources and biodiversity (discover more).
 Certified farms have to follow strict criteria to help ensure environmental, social and economic sustainability.
 Certification and traceability are the starting point of Ferrero's sustainability approach, but we also go beyond certification to increase our impact on the ground.

 Where does it come from?